gophergala2016/rex/docs/design.md

 The following sections describe how clients establish a connection with the server (discovery) and how messages/events are delivered between the two.
-The bus uses HTTP as a transport protocol (though this is abstracted by the REx library).
+The bus uses HTTP as a transport protocol (though this is abstracted by the REx framework).
 The endpoints used for communication are described here but the content of requests and responses is not described.
 Refer to the communication protocol [docs](protocol.md) for more information about HTTP entities involved in REx communication.